Pentrich rising

-However, one among them, William J. Oliver, was a government spy, and the uprising was quashed soon after it began.
-Three men were hanged and beheaded at Derby Gaol for their participation in the uprising: Jeremiah Brandreth, Isaac Ludlam and William Turner.
+One among them, William J. Oliver, was a government spy, and the uprising was quashed soon after it began.
+Three men were hanged and beheaded at Derby Gaol for their participation in the uprising: Brandreth, Isaac Ludlam and William Turner.
+Co-accused conspirator and leader George Weightman was sentenced to the same fate, but later had his sentence reduced to transportation for life, as a prisoner in the Australian penal colony.

 Historical background

-Following the end of the Napoleonic Wars in 1816, a number of factors combined to drive the country into a severe depression.
+Following the end of the Napoleonic Wars in 1815, a number of factors combined to drive the country into a severe depression.
 The increased industrialisation of the country, combined with the demobilisation of the forces, led to mass unemployment.
 The Corn Laws led to massive increases in the price of bread, while the repeal of income tax meant that the war debt had to be recovered by taxing commodities forcing their prices even higher.
 In addition, 1817 was unusually wet and cold, producing a very poor harvest.

 The loss of production of war materials had affected engineering companies like the Butterley Company, the price of iron ore had slumped, and the production of coal had fallen by a third.
 The hosiery trade had also been falling away for about five years.

 There was, in addition, a wider political picture.
 Since the previous century, there had been calls for parliamentary reform, particularly an end to the rotten boroughs.
 Subsequently there had been the French Revolution and the Reign of Terror and it appeared that any reform would be accompanied by violence, which Pitt's government set out to pre-empt by increasingly punitive measures.